 Another point of view for this is to figure out things about yourself that make you who you are.
-Then find people who love that part of you; that are attracted to it and respect it.
+Then find people who love that part of you, that are attracted to it, and respect it.

-As an example, I’m the kind of person who goes likes to go off the beaten path.
-If there’s more than one way to do something, I tend to choose the way that few people have done.
+For example, I’m the kind of person who likes to go off the beaten path.
+If there’s more than one way to do something, I tend to choose the way few people have done.
 I like doing things that are different because that’s how I like to set myself apart.
 A lot of my life decisions have been made based on this trait.
 It’s a huge part of who I am.
 So, I need someone who recognizes this characteristic and loves it.

 These are just a few examples of what to look for in a partner.
-Of course there is much more that goes into that important decision.
+Of course, there is much more that goes into that important decision.
 Only time spent together can tell you whether or not something will work.
-These points are just meant to remind everyone that what we may think we want may not be the best for us; what we like superficially may not be the lasting traits to keep a relationship together.
+These points are meant to remind everyone that what we think we want may not be the best for us; what we like superficially may not be the lasting traits to keep a relationship together.

-A shitty guy with all the polish may LOOK like the man of your dreams.
+A horrible guy with all the polish may LOOK like the man of your dreams.
 But when it comes down to it, all that polish won’t take care of you at the end of the day.
 The icing will melt.
 All you’ll have left is something that leaves a bad taste in your mouth.

 So don’t get caught up in your imagined icing; instead, when it comes to what to look for in a partner, look for qualities that last and focus on traits that match up with what you value and are in sync with who you are.